SAN SALVADOR – I speak English and French. My driver speaks Spanish.

 Yet the sun shines in El Salvador just like it does in Eastern Jackson County.
 Maybe even brighter.

 Against El Salvador’s stabilizing social backdrop, nonprofit organizations like FUNDASALVA are changing lives.
 Through day treatment, residential rehabilitation, public education and university research programs, FUNDASALVA – in partnership with the El Salvador, U.S. and other Central American governments – is helping thousands of people in a country constrained by rigid class boundaries.

 FUNDASALVA is no accident.
 Jaime Hill founded the organization more than 20 years ago to help addicts improve themselves.
-Today, under the capable leadership of Board Chair Mathias Regalado and Executive Director Jaime Roberto Zablah Siri, FUNDASALVA continues transforming lives.
+Today, under the capable leadership of Board Chair Mathias Regalado, FUNDASALVA continues transforming lives.

-Mathias and Jaime are men of influence and affluence, and their families own two of El Salvador’s most successful companies.
+Mathias is a man of influence and affluence, and his family owns one of El Salvador’s most successful companies.
 They could easily turn blind eyes to their nation’s social problems, but that’s not their style.